-All comments received will be submitted to the Secretary of State and considered as part of a public examination by an independent Planning Inspector.
-Representations at this stage should only be made in regards to the legal and procedural compliance of the Craven Local Plan, the soundness of the Craven Local Plan and whether the Craven Local Plan is in conformity with the Duty to Cooperate.
+All individual representations received will be submitted to the Secretary of State, together with a summary of the main issues raised during the representations period and considered as part of a public examination by an independent Planning Inspector.
+Representations at this stage should only be made on the legal and procedural compliance of the Craven Local Plan, the soundness of the Craven Local Plan and whether the Craven Local Plan is in conformity with the Duty to Cooperate.
+Please refer to the Council's representation guidance notes when preparing representations.